m33i/antaeus/README.md

 > InvoiceService

-- Added fetch's that will be used to get unpaidInvoices and set them as paid (AntaeusDal)
+- Added fetch that will be used to get pending invoices and set them as paid (AntaeusDal)

 > AntaeusDal

-- setInvoiceAsPaid() updates table invoices as paid
+- Added function setInvoiceAsPaid() that updates invoices in db as paid
-- fetchUnpaidInvoices() select all unpaid invoices from db
+- Added fetchUnpaidInvoices() which select all unpaid invoices from db

 > BillingService

-- monthlyBilling() function which iterates over unpaid invoices and charge them
+- Added monthlyBilling() function which iterates over unpaid invoices and charge them
-- simpleBilling() function used if required to charge only one specific invoice from a customer
+- Added simpleBilling() function used if required to charge only one specific invoice from a customer (AntaeusRest)

+> AntaeusRest

+- Added call to display all pending invoices in /rest/v1/pending
+- Added call to charge a pending invoice by id in /rest/v1/pending/charge/{:id}

+> InvoiceScheduler

+- Added scheduler that calls BillingService the 1st of each month, checks which invoices are pending and charges them
+- Library used : **KJob Scheduler** (https://github.com/justwrote/kjob)

 ### Commentary / Thoughts:

-.
+Process looked simple at first sight, but turned out to be not so easy as you needed to take care of some things during the implementation of the solution, at least if you want to do it correctly and keep it both cleaner and not too complicated.

+While I was thinking of different solutions I did get a little overwhelmed as the amount of things you can add even if it is working as intended.
+To avoid starting the house from the roof (as we say in Spain) and make it more complicated than it was, I decided to stick to the main functionality, and then, if needed, I could always implement or refactor things to be more precise as I feel closer to finish it.

+My approach was the following:

+First I did some recon over the application, checking what I had and what not, and where to implement things and keep it neat and tidy.
+Then, started creating the necessary functions inside BillingService, AntaeusDal & InvoiceService that will update the status of an Invoice from **PENDING** to **PAID**.
+Once that was finished, I added endpoints to test billing invoices and to make sure I was able to display all PENDING invoices
+When that looked fine to me, I started to figure out how to implement the scheduler to call monthlyBilling() the 1st of each month, as it requires the challenge.

+Finding a library was the main purpose, since I wanted the implementation to be less verbose and smaller, but because I am new to Kotlin I needed to do some research online, typing "Kotlin scheduler library" Krontab and Kjob were the first two to pop up, and after trying to implement **Krontab** (https://github.com/InsanusMokrassar/krontab) with no luck because it wasn't compatible with the gradle version
+(deprecated), ended up using **Kjob Library** (https://github.com/justwrote/kjob) which is a ligthweight job/cron scheduler which worked pretty much as intended ! 😃

+(WIP)

 ### TODO:

+- ✅ Choose a library for the scheduler
-- Recurring task (scheduler)
+- ⬛ Recurring task / cron job
-- REST modification to test billing 1 invoice
+- ✅ REST modification to test 1 billing
-- Exception handling
-- Find library for scheduler?
-- write thought process
+- ⬛ Finish writing thought process and commentary
+- ⬛ Currency handling
+- ⬛ Exception handling